GoogleContainerTools/kaniko/README.md

 #### Pushing to Amazon ECR

-The Amazon ECR [credential helper](https://github.com/awslabs/amazon-ecr-credential-helper) is built in to the kaniko executor image.
+The Amazon ECR [credential helper](https://github.com/awslabs/amazon-ecr-credential-helper) is built into the kaniko executor image.
 To configure credentials, you will need to do the following:

 1. Update the `credHelpers` section of [config.json](https://github.com/awslabs/amazon-ecr-credential-helper#configuration) with the specific URI of your ECR registry: